HTTP status codes

 All errors return a consistent structure:Idempotency

-- Subsequent calls: returns the existing settlement (200)
+- Subsequent calls: returns the existing instruction (200)

 Retrying failed requests